The Ultimate List: 50+ Surprising Shopify Statistics

 ECommerce is rapidly growing in popularity and is projected to keep growing.
 The 2020 COVID-19 outbreak only highlighted the flexibility and convenience of eCommerce as quarantined and self-isolating shoppers around the world kept consuming from the safety of their homes.
 Now that businesses are increasingly moving to a digital selling approach and more consumers are flocking to online stores rather than brick and mortar stores, Shopify is ubiquitous.

 As a Shopify Partner, the team here at Konstruct has years of experience working with eCommerce stores of all kinds, including Shopify.
-Over the years, we’ve kept an eye on how Shopify is developing.
+Specializing in Shopify SEO (check out our Shopify SEO guide), over the years, we’ve kept an eye on how Shopify is developing.

 For such an important player in the eCommerce realm, we thought it would be worthwhile to round up some interesting Shopify facts and key Shopify statistics.
 Show, don’t tell, right?!